You are here:

 The number of Swiss nationals resident in Germany has increased in recent years.
 At the end of 2012, there were 80,715 Swiss nationals living in Germany.

 The shared language has given rise to a long tradition of close cultural ties between the two countries.
-Cultural exchange between Swiss artists and their German counterparts is one important aspect that helps promote cultural creativity in all parts of the country.
-The Competence Centre for Cultural Foreign Policy promotes projects with a strong political message.
+The extensive cultural exchange between Switzerland and Germany helps promote cultural activity in all parts of the country.
+The Competence Centre for Cultural Foreign Policy promotes various projects in Germany.

-The fall of the Berlin Wall in 1989 and reunification in 1990 marked a historical turning point: the end of a divided Germany and the political division of Europe.
-After the Bundestag decided to relocate the seat of government and parliament to Berlin in June 1991, the Swiss general consulate there was turned into an Embassy Branch Office specialising in cultural matters.
-However the Embassy itself remained in Bonn until 1999, after which it relocated to the renovated building of the former legation in Berlin where it has been ever since.
+The fall of the Berlin Wall in 1989 and reunification in 1990 marked a historic turning point: the end of a divided Germany and the political division of Europe.
+After the Bundestag decided to relocate the seat of government and parliament to Berlin in June 1991, the Swiss consulate-general there was turned into an embassy office specialising in cultural matters.
+However, the embassy itself remained in Bonn until 1999, after which it relocated to the renovated building of the former legation in Berlin where it has been ever since.